-Reverse Cable Fly: Muscle Worked, How To Do and Form
+Reverse Cable Fly: Muscles Worked, How To Do and Form

-During the standing reverse cable fly, the movement is primarily felt at the shoulder.
-Imagine spreading your arms wide as if you were giving someone a big hug, but in reverse, as opposed to a cable chest fly, where you pull forward.
+To perform the rear delt fly, you’ll need a double pulley cable machine with a D-handle.
+Grab a D-handle in each hand and imagine spreading your arms wide as if you were giving someone a big hug, but in reverse, as opposed to aย cable chest fly, where you pull forward.

 To Stay Motivated: 150+ Gym Workout Motivational Quotes To Stay Fit